rcazzara/seldovia/_boats/Salvator_The.md

 ![](../assets/images/Salvator/media/image1.jpeg)

-The Salvator, a four-masted, 160 foot schooner of 467 tons and 550 M capacity, was built at Eureka in 1890 for C. A. Hooper, San Francisco.
+The ***Salvator***, a four-masted, 160 foot schooner of 467 tons and 550 M capacity, was built at Eureka in 1890 for C. A. Hooper, San Francisco.
-She was named for J. B. Haggin's great race horse.
+She was named for J. B. Haggin's great race horse, "Salvator".

 Later owned by the Pacific Shipping Co., the schooner was sold in 1912 to Libby, McNeil & Libby and operated out of Seattle as a salmon packer.